-HOW LONG DOES IT TAKE TO COOK SCALLOPED POTATOES IN THE OVEN:
+HOW LONG TO COOK SCALLOPED POTATOES IN THE OVEN

 Because this method of cooking scalloped potatoes first begins on the stove-top, the time spent in the oven is much less than traditional cooking methods and requires no more than 30 minutes in the oven.

 This recipe was developed over time, tested over and over again until the formula was just right.
-The cheeses play in important role in the flavor of the potatoes — the mixture of Smoked Gouda and Gruyere give the sauce a beautiful complexity with just a hint of smoky piquant flavor and a whole lot of stretchy cheesy goodness.
+The cheeses play in important role in the flavor of the potatoes — the mixture of Gouda and Gruyere give the sauce a beautiful complexity and a whole lot of stretchy cheesy goodness.

 Which brings me to the next point: They feed a crowd, making them absolutely perfect for entertaining.
 They are total perfection, I love them, my family loves them and I promise, you will love them too.
 Please, enjoy.